 Each section of your application – your essays, your CV, all those boxes and fields, your letters of recommendation, your MCAT score – should provide a snapshot of who you are.
-Double check that all information is accurate, and that your snapshot presents you in the best light.
-The sections of your application should complement one another, similar to a puzzle, where each piece works together to create a complete, cohesive, unified picture.
+Double check that all information is accurate and that your snapshot presents you in the best light.
+The sections of your application should complement one another, just as each piece of a completed puzzle creates a complete, cohesive, unified picture.

-Applicants spend so much time proofing their essays (which is great) but often forget that they need to proof the rest of their application as well (not great).
-Proofread every component of your application – your personal statement, the boxes, the experiences…everything.
+Applicants spend so much time proofing their essays (which is great) that they often forget that they need to proof the rest of their application as well (which is not great).
+Proofread every component of your application: your personal statement, the boxes, the experiences…everything.
 Check for proper spelling and grammar and correct any errors.
-The entire application package should be neat and clean and error-free.
-Try reading your application aloud – it’s an excellent way to catch mistakes that your eyes may miss.
+The entire application package should be neat, clean, and error-free.
+Try reading your application aloud – it’s an excellent way for your ears to catch mistakes that your eyes may have missed.

-While it is important for medical school applicants to submit early in the process, it is better to send in the application a day or two later and present something that is polished and excellent, rather than submit a sloppy and rushed AMCAS app at the beginning of the process.
-So don’t procrastinate; there is no time to waste.
-At the same time, don’t compromise on quality in a rush to submit.
+While it’s important for medical school applicants to submit early in the process, it is better to send in the application a day or two later and present something that is polished and excellent, rather than submit a rushed, sloppy AMCAS app at the beginning of the process.
+So keep your eye on the calendar as the deadlines loom and get started now.
+This will allow you enough time to write a thoughtful, content-rich, and polished application and apply early, knowing you haven’t compromised on quality in a last-minute rush to submit.